dotenv-org/dotenv-org.github.io/docs/addons/aws-parameter-store.md

 {% include helpers/screenshot.html url="https://res.cloudinary.com/dotenv-org/image/upload/v1672120611/development-Dotenv_19_mmgxnw.png" %}

+If successful, you'll have a keys and values in AWS Parameter Store that looks like the following:

+{% include helpers/screenshot.html url="https://res.cloudinary.com/dotenv-org/image/upload/v1672120852/AWS-Systems-Manager-Parameter-Store_z4foxz.png" %}

 That's it! 🎉 Your secrets are now synced to AWS Parameter Store and will continue to stay in sync when you modify your secrets.

 Thank you for using Dotenv with AWS Parameter Store.